Rankings-Dependent Preferences: A Real Goods Matching Experiment: Experimental Design

 Each participant engaged in a matching market corresponding to their treatment, \textit{RSD} or \textit{Boston}, just one time.
 They then value the good they received from the mechanism using the exact same multiple price list elicitation method used for the 20 goods valued in Phase I.

 At the end of the experiment, participants were paid for a single task that was equally likely to be one of the tasks in Phase I or the unique task in Phase II.
 In the case a task from Phase I was selected, each of the 22 tasks was equally likely to be selected for payment.
 As there are more tasks in Phase I, each is less likely to be selected for payment than the Phase II task.
-See Remark 2 for a further comment on why payment was structured this way.
+We discuss the reasons for this payment structure in Remark \ref{rem:endowment-effect} in the next subsection.

 \begin{rem} \normalfont The participants only engage in a single matching market.
 We chose this method so that they would feel greater ownership of the good they received.
 In order to make sure the participants fully understood the procedure we presented them with instructions that included an example (with different goods than in the actual market), had them complete a quiz regarding a second example which required them to answer all the questions correctly before moving on, and provided them with an 8 minute practice period in which they could engage in as many markets as they wanted against robot players.
-We feel comfortable that they understood the mechanisms, because they almost all received 100\% on the quiz the first time, rarely used the full 8 minutes to practice against the robots, and because neither the Boston nor the RSD mechanisms are particularly complicated mechanisms.
-All the time preparing them for the matching mechanism had an added bonus: there was a lot of time between valuing the good they received in Phase II and valuing that good in Phase I so we can be confident that most participants forgot their Phase I valuation.
-This is also the reason why we had participants value 20 objects, 15 of which were not relevant for the experiment, and why we put the questionnaire at the end of Phase I rather than at the end of the experiment. \end{rem}
+We feel comfortable that they understood the mechanisms, because they almost all received 100\% on the quiz the first time, rarely used the full 8 minutes to practice against the robots, and because neither the Boston nor the RSD mechanisms are particularly complicated mechanisms. \end{rem}